thiefainew/casi/README.md

 # What is CASI?

-CASI is a C library for implementing efficient algorithms for Artificial Intelligence.
+CASI is a C library for implementing efficient algorithms for AI.

 # Philosophy